WilliamYi96/williamyi96.github.io/_pages/about.md

 <span style="color:red">What's New</span>
 ======
+* <span style="color:red">New!!</span> 2023.05.
+Our paper "Explicit Personalization and Local Training: Double Communication Acceleration in Federated Learning" is available on [arXiv](https://arxiv.org/abs/2305.13170).
+Code is made available at [here](https://github.com/WilliamYi96/Scafflix).
 * 2023.03.
 Reviewer for ICCV 2023, IJCV, T-PAMI.
 * 2022.12.
 Attending NeurIPS 2022 in New Orleans, LA.
 * 2022.11.
 Reviewer for ICLR 2023, CVPR 2023.